6 Essential Categories for Goal Setting: Thoughtful Questions to Inspire your New Years Resolutions

 Relationships: Nurturing Connection

-• How do I feel about my current connections with friends and family?
+• How do I feel about my current relationships with friends and family?

-• What kind of people do I want to surround myself with, and how can I actively nurture those connections?
+• What kind of friends would I like to surround myself with, and how can I cultivate those friendships?

-Be intentional about reaching out to someone or joining a community that reflects your values, interests and aspirations.
-Take small steps to build deeper, meaningful relationships.
+Action Step: Be intentional about reaching out to someone or joining a community that reflects your values and aspirations.

 Career: Finding Purpose in Your Work